pizzawarrior/SHARKS/README.md

 ## Setup
 ______________________________________________________________________________________________________________________________

-Once you have forked or cloned this repository to your computer please verify tidyverse is installed in R studio.
+Once you have forked or cloned this repository please verify tidyverse is installed in R studio.

 ```
 install.packages("tidyverse")